-Good communication and honesty between health professionals and patients are fundamental to good medical practice.
-Patients perceive that the communication skills of health professionals are as important as technical skills for determining whether high quality medical care has been provided.
-Accurate, open, and efficient communication between health professionals is also a key component of providing high quality care to patients.
+Good communication and honesty between healthcare professionals and patients are fundamental to good medical practice.
+Patients perceive that the communication skills of healthcare professionals are as important as technical skills for determining whether high quality medical care has been provided.
+Accurate, open, and efficient communication between healthcare professionals is also a key component of providing high quality care to patients.